cyrilbz/thermal_images/README.md

 And here an example of the resulting plant mask obtained using open_segment_thermal.py:

 ![Screenshot](result_segmentation.png)

+- General informations :

+The flir_image_extractor.py tool that is used to compute the actual teperature data (in °C) from infrared data comes from this repository : https://github.com/ITVRoC/FlirImageExtractor
+It relies on Exiftool to work (https://exiftool.org/).

+Segmentation is done using the Segment Anything Model which can be downloaded and installed following : https://github.com/facebookresearch/segment-anything?tab=readme-ov-file
+Install the model and its dependencies, as well as download the model checkpoints (link in the same web page).

+For both codes to work, the plant of interest must be located in the center of the image!

 - Tool 1 : Direct segmentation of thermal images (open_segment_thermal.py)